DBCDK/datawell-scan/README.md

 the terms taken from the register are searchable by the profile.
 However this requires that the updater knows about profiles, and adds them to the solr-document

+## Command line tools

+There's a couple of commandline tools:

+ * `datawell-scan-profile-change-monitor`
+ * `datawell-scan-profile-change-update`

+Both are jars that given no arguments of -h lists the usage.

+ * the `monitor` jar checks a list of profiles taken from `profile-service` against a database cache, to see if any changes has occurred.
+If the 2 sets don't match an error is returned and the changes are listed on stdout.
+ * the `update` jar finds tha changes between the database cache and `profile-service` selects the ids from the solr and queues then in solr-doc-store. then when that is done, the database is updated to reflect the current setup.